fork-bombed/fork-bombed.github.io/_posts/2020-05-13-tools-and-practice.md

 ![IDA Graph View]({{ "/assets/img/1/ida_flow.png" | relative_url }})

 IDA's graph view made it very simple to follow the control flow of the program.
-There are two strings that stand out to me at the top `Enter the password: ` and `pass`.
-It's very likely that `pass` is the password, but I decided to follow the instructions step-by-step to bet a better understanding of how these strings were being compared.
+There are two strings that stand out to me at the top `"Enter the password: "` and `"pass"`.
+It's very likely that `pass` is the password, but I decided to follow the instructions step-by-step to get a better understanding of how these strings were being compared.

 ```
 var_60 = byte ptr -60h